holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 The feature label provides the correct action according to our SOTA agent and is sent in JSON format.
 This is only provided for novelty level-0 training instances.
-For CartPole, the possible actions are "left" and "right".
+For CartPole, the possible actions are ['nothing', 'left', 'right', 'forward', 'backward'].
 For example,

 ```